01 of 10

 Get to Know the Basic Brick Patterns

 Bricks have been made for thousands of years, and laid brick patterns have been around for almost as long.
 But can you match a name with an actual pattern?
 Are some brick patterns better suited to certain architectural styles than others?
 How about patterns for patios vs. patterns for pathways?

-Here's your chance to get a brief education on brick patterns, which will help with your patio project, whether it's a do-it-yourself venture or something a contractor or brick mason will tackle.Continue to 2 of 9 below.
+Here's your chance to get a brief education on brick patterns, also known as brick bonds, which will help with your patio project, whether it's a do-it-yourself venture or something a contractor or brick mason will tackle.Continue to 2 of 10 below.

 The half-basketweave brick pattern can be laid with the two vertical bricks butted together in a vertical or horizontal (pictured) placement.

 The jack-on-jack brick pattern is best suited to smaller areas—the pattern can be hard to follow through a larger space.
 When you choose the pattern— or bond—think about the degree of difficulty involved.
 Some patterns require precise brick cutting and accuracy.
-Your bond choice will also be influenced by whether you lay the bricks with—the pattern can be hard to follow through a larger space.
-Your bond choice will also be influenced by whether you lay the bricks with closed joints (butted together) or open joints (spaced).Continue to 8 of 9 below.
+Your bond choice will also be influenced by whether you lay the bricks with closed joints (butted together) or open joints (spaced).Continue to 8 of 10 below.

 08 of 10

 The running bond brick pattern is one of the most popular and frequently used bonds for walls and patios and is fairly easy to lay with some planning and experience.Continue to 9 of 10 below.